 Thank you to all the people here and in Cambodia who are helping to make Sok Prang’s dream come true, along with the community and children of Soeur Village.

-If you would like to make a tax-deductible donation to the Soeur Village Elementary School (please indicate this school in a memo or note), you may securely donate online at the button to the right (top) or you may send a check to:
+If you would like to make a tax-deductible donation for on-going support for Soeur Village Elementary School (please indicate this school in a memo or note), you may securely donate online at the button to the right (top) or you may send a check to:

 Golden Leaf Education Foundation